ednieuw/ESP32SerialNTP-BLE-Clock/README.md

 - Send a @ to restart the ESP32.
   If all is well the proper time will be printed after a restart and a IP-address other than 0.0.0.0 will be printed in the info menu.

-The following will be printed in the serial terminal of the conected PC via the USB port or in the serial app on your phone.
+The following will be printed in the serial terminal of the connected PC via the USB port or in the serial app on your phone.
 Search in IOS app store for [BLEserial](https://apps.apple.com/nl/app/bleserial-nrf/id1632235163) or [BLEserial Pro](https://apps.apple.com/nl/app/ble-serial-pro/id1632245655) and for Android [Bluetooth terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&pli=1)